 NOTE 2: If all TSN working domains can be made synchronous and the synchronization can be provided by the 5G clock, the TT output ports at the UPF side (NW-TT) towards the connected TSN networks propagate the 5G clock using the 802.1AS profile (i.e. the 5G system as an IEEE 802.1AS [104] compliant time-aware system).

+The SMF receives the TSN working domain in the TSN AF QoS container(s) from the AF via PCF.
+The time offset and cumulative rateRatio reporting from UPF to SMF as described in subclause 5.27.2 is performed for each TSN working domain between a UE and the UPF.
+The TSN time comparison report contains the corresponding PTP “domainNumber”.
+When the SMF receives the TSN time comparison report from UPF, the SMF finds the corresponding TSN AF QoS container(s) matching with the reported PTP “domainNumber” and triggers a TSCAI update for the matching TSN AF QoS container(s) as described in subclause 5.27.2.